hckmd/hckmd.github.io/index.md

         </div>
     </div>
     <div class="col-xs-12 col-md-8">
-        <h3>About Me</h3>
+        <h3 class="profile-heading">About Me</h3>
         <p>
-            I am a PhD Candidate at the School of Education at the University of Newcastle, Australia.
+            I am an Associate Lecturer (Teaching and Research) at the University of Sydney, Australia.
+            Since early 2020, I have been focused on designing and teaching units for teachers who are upskilling to teach computing, as part of the Digital Technologies curriculum.
-            I am mainly interested in finding out about how Computer Coding can be taught effectively to learners of all ages, whether they're in K-12 education, university or in the workforce.
+            However, I am interested in finding out about how computing can be taught effectively to learners of all ages, whether they're in K-12 education, university or in the workforce.
         </p>
         <p>
+            I completed my PhD in Education at the University of Newcastle, Australia in 2020.
-            The focus of my PhD research is the exploration of K-6 school teachers learning and teaching computer coding.
+            The focus of my PhD research was on the design and evaluation of professional learning for K-6 school teachers learning and teaching computer coding.
-            The purpose of the research is to gain a better understanding of how teachers can be best supported to learn Coding and the challenges they encounter when integrating Coding into existing subjects.
+            The purpose of the research was to gain a better understanding of how teachers can be best supported to learn coding and the challenges they encounter when integrating Coding into existing subjects (such as Mathematics and English).
-            My other research interests include: the design, development and evaluation of Serious Games, and the analysis of learners' pathways with Serious Game Analytics.
         </p>
         <div class="row">
             <div class="col-md-5">
-                <h3>Research Interests</h3>
+                <h3 class="profile-heading">Research Interests</h3>
                 <ul class="ul-interests">
                     <li>Computing Education</li>
                     <li>Teacher Professional Learning</li>
-                    <li>Software Engineering</li>
+                    <li>Online Learning</li>
                     <li>Serious Games</li>
-                    <li>Learning Analytics</li>
                 </ul>
             </div>
             <div class="col-md-7">
-                <h3>Education</h3>
+                <h3 class="profile-heading">Education</h3>
                 <ul class="ul-edu fa-ul">
                     <li>
                         <i class="fa-li fa fa-graduation-cap"></i>
                         <div class="description">
                             <p class="course">Doctor of Philosophy (Education)</p>
-                            <p class="dates">Due to submit in October 2019</p>
+                            <p class="dates">2016 - 2020</p>
                             <p class="institution">University of Newcastle, Australia</p>
                         </div>
                     </li>